mohsenamjadi/Internet-Engineering-Course-Project/README.md

 ## Project Description

 This is an enrollment course system for universities which was developed as the Internet Engineering course project that was offered at the University of Tehran.
-In this project we aimed to implement a system like Golestan system (which is responsible for assigning courses to students) and has several features listed below:
+In this project we aimed to implement a system like the Golestan system (which is responsible for assigning courses to students) and has several features listed below:

 - Student could signup and signin (secured with JWT filter implementation)